postyou/contao-venobox/README.md

 3. Add parameters as explained in the [readme](https://github.com/postyou/contao-page2ajax/blob/master/README.md) of page2ajax

 Url-field for example: /system/modules/page2ajax/assets/ajax.php?g=1&id=64&action=art (to load article with id 64)

+AutoOpen Venobox:

+add Parameter to URL `venoboxOpen=uniqueIDofTheBox` (get the ID of the specific box form the backend Page)